IntersectMBO/cardano-haskell-packages/README.md

 - Deploys the package repository to the `repo` branch, along with some static web content.
 - Builds a small set of packages using the newly built repository, to flush out any build issues.
     - We build with all the major GHC versions we expect to be in use.
-    - At the moment we don't build all the packages in the repository, only a fixed set.
+    - At the moment we don't build all the packages in the repository, only the latest versions of a fixed set.

 ## Creating a repository like CHaP